teymuri/arvin/README.md

 ```
 2022
 ```
-Note that the binding `YEAR` exists only in the lexical environment of `print_year`:
+Note that the binding `YEAR` exists only in the lexical environment where `print_year` was defined and thus
 ```
 pret YEAR
 ```
-will thus output an error like:
+will break the execution with an error like:
 ```
 lookup failed for
 | | [tokstr(YEAR) id(18) type(Name) nadd(0x563de7412000) uadd(0x563de7409020) sz(0) atom(1) arity(-2) maxcap(0)]